-Financial Performance Measures Personal Objectives Executive Officer Weighting Measure Weighting Measure Weighting Measure J. Powell Brown R. Andrew Watts $\bigcirc$ Company Organic Revenue growth (1) J. Scott Penny 40% Anthony T. Strianese 40% Wholesale Brokerage Division Organic Revenue growth (1) 40% Adjusted EBITDAC Margin (1) (applicable to all Named Executive Officers) 20% Personal objectives established for each Named Executive Officer (3) Chris L. Walker 40% National Programs Division Organic Revenue growth - adjusted (2)
+Financial Performance Measures Personal Objectives Executive Officer Weighting Measure Weighting Measure Weighting Measure J. Powell Brown R. Andrew Watts 0 Company Organic Revenue growth (1) J. Scott Penny 40% Adjusted Personal Anthony T. Strianese 40% Wholesale Brokerage Division Organic Revenue growth (1) 0 EBITDAC Margin (1) (applicable to all Named Executive Officers) 20% objectives established for each Named Executive Officer (3) Chris L. Walker National Programs Division Organic Revenue growth - adjusted (2)

-See Annex A for additional information regarding Organic Revenue, Organic Revenue growth and Adjusted EBITDAC Margin, which are non-GAAP financial measures, including a reconciliation to the most closely comparable GAAP financial measures.
-National Programs Division Organic Revenue growth was adjusted to (i) exclude the impact of certain offices within the National Programs Division for which Mr. Walker did not have responsibility in 2017, (ii) to include the impact of certain offices within the Services Division for which Mr. Walker did not have responsibility in 2017, (ii) to include Compensation Committee determined was necessary to provide a realistic comparison for Organic Revenue growth in 2017.
+(1) See Annex A for additional information regarding Organic Revenue, Organic Revenue growth and Adjusted EBITDAC Margin, which are non-GAAP financial measures, including a reconciliation to the most closely comparable GAAP financial measure.

+(2) National Programs Division Organic Revenue growth was adjusted to (i) exclude the impact of certain offices within the National Programs Division for which Mr. Walker did not have responsibility in 2017, (ii) to include the impact of certain offices within the Services Division for which Mr. Walker did have responsibility in 2017, and (iii) to exclude the impact of certain offices within the Services Division for which Mr. Walker did have responsibility in 2017, and (iii) to exclude the impact of celaims revenue in 2016 related to catastrophic weather events, which the Compensation Committee determined was necessary to provide a realistic comparison for Organic Revenue growth in 2017.
 See Annex A for additional information regarding National Programs Division Organic Revenue growth - adjusted, which is a non-GAAP financial measure, including a reconciliation to the most closely comparable GAAP financial measure.

-The personal objectives for each of our Named Executive Officers were approved by the Compensation Committee detain formation regarding National Programs Division Organic Revenue growth in Evolution to the most closely comparable GAAP financial measure.
+(3) The personal objectives for each of our Named Executive Officers were approved by the Compensation Committee in February 2017.